 Description of Component Warranty Description Gauges Lifetime warranty against defects in materials or workmanship with a nominal fee for shipping and handling Plywood (X-L Industrial Panels) Lifetime warranty against defects in material or workmanship Stainless Steel Rails, Cleats, Rub Rail Inserts, Thru-Hull Fittings, Boarding Ladders, Misc.
-Stainless Steel Hardware Defects in materials or workmanship covered for a period of 5 years from date of original retail purchase Structural and Suspension Components of Bucket Seats Defects in materials or workmanship covered for a period of 5 years from date of original retail purchase Generator Defects in materials or workmanship covered for a period of 5 years from date of original retail purchase or 2000 hours of operation, whichever occurs first All Factory Installed Upholstery, Canvas, and Vinyl Coverings Defects in materials or workmanship (including seam separation and thread rot) covered for a period of 5 years from date of original retail purchase in accordance with the following prorated schedule: a.
-Up to 3 years after date of original retail purchase, Crownline pays 100% of repair or replacement cost. b.
-After 3 years, but up to 4 years after date of original retail purchase, Crownline pays 90% of repair or replacement cost. c.
-After 4 years, but up to 5 years after date of original retail purchase, Crownline pays 80% of repair or replacement cost.
-Arch Defects in materials or workmanship covered for a period of 3 years from date of original retail purchase Carpeting Guaranteed against failure or fading due to the effects of sunlight for a period of 3 years from date of original retail purchase Shock Absorbers Defects in materials or workmanship covered for a period of 2 years from date of original retail purchase Trim Tabs Defects in materials or workmanship covered for a period of 3 years from date of original retail purchase Stereo System Defects in materials or workmanship covered for a period of 1 year from date of original retail purchase Towers Defects in materials or workmanship covered for a period of 1 year from date of original retail purchase Graphics Defects in materials or workmanship covered for a period of 1 year from date of installation in boat
+Stainless Steel Hardware Defects in materials or workmanship covered for a period of 5 years from date of original retail purchase Generator Defects in materials or workmanship covered for a period of 5 years from date of original retail purchase or 2000 hours of operation, whichever occurs first All Factory Installed Bucket Seats, Upholstery, Canvas, and Vinyl Coverings Defects in materials or workmanship (including seam separation and thread rot) covered for a period of 5 years from date of original retail purchase in accordance with the following prorated schedule: a.
+Up to 2 years after date of original retail purchase, Crownline pays 100% of repair or replacement cost. b.
+After 2 years, but up to 3 years after date of original retail purchase, Crownline pays 80% of repair or replacement cost. c.
+After 3 years, but up to 4 years after date of original retail purchase, Crownline pays 60% of repair or replacement cost. d.
+After 4 years, but up to 5 years after date of original retail purchase, Crownline pays 40% of repair or replacement cost.
+Arch Defects in materials or workmanship covered for a period of 1 year from date of original retail purchase Carpeting Guaranteed against failure or fading due to the effects of sunlight for a period of 3 years from date of original retail purchase Shock Absorbers Defects in materials or workmanship covered for a period of 2 years from date of original retail purchase Trim Tabs Defects in materials or workmanship covered for a period of 3 years from date of original retail purchase Stereo System Defects in materials or workmanship covered for a period of 1 year from date of original retail purchase Towers Defects in materials or workmanship covered for a period of 1 year from date of original retail purchase Graphics Defects in materials or workmanship covered for a period of 1 year from date of installation in boat